ShivamKawatra/Landing-Page-of-Company-Amazon/README.md

 # Landing-Page-of-Company-Amazon
-This Website is creating as a Landing Page of a company Amazon
+This Website is created as a Landing Page of a company Amazon